demon9572/ultra-ai-website/README.md

 # ultra-ai-website
-your all in one website for enything
+your all in one website for anything with build in ai assistant